Why should I take a kiteboarding lesson?

 What should I bring to a lesson?

-The things you might want are a swimsuit, towel, rash guard or tee shirt, hat, sunscreen, water, and sunglasses.
+The things you might want to bring are a swimsuit, towel, rash guard or t-shirt, hat, sunscreen, water, sunglasses and neoprene booties with rubber sole which are not mandatory but highly recommended for lessons in our secret spot.
 In addition bring all your enthusiasm and a positive attitude so you can progress as quickly as your ability and conditions of the day will allow.

 Do I have to be a super athlete to kite board?